withaarzoo/Animated-Doraemon/README.md

 # Animated Doraemon

 This is a simple HTML and CSS code snippet to create an animated representation of Doraemon, the famous cartoon character.
-The code utilizes basic HTML structure along with CSS styling to create the visual effect.
+The code utilizes basic HTML structure along with CSS styling to create the visual effect .

 ## Preview
 ![preview](https://github.com/withaarzoo/Animated-Doraemon/assets/59678435/4df91f4a-c0db-4f66-b93d-dc33dd950c38)